You are a living machine,

 - Rest & Recovery is equally important to athletic & functional performance as is the actual strength & conditioning component.

-- Learn the importance of having regular professional tune-ups by a Registered Massage Therapist, Physiotherapist or Chiropractor etc.
+- Learn the importance of having regular professional tune-ups by a Registered Massage Therapist or Physiotherapist.

 - Stretching musculature and connective tissue is essential to maintaining balanced functional movement of the skeletal structure.
 Too much focus on the tightening and toning of the body’s musculature can lead to injury.